WatsonCao/CS420-MachineLearning/CNN/README.md

 # CS420-MachineLearning
-CNN maintained by JianFei Cai
+A CNN model with batch-norm